turban-toolbox/turban-toolbox/README.md

 ## Quickstart

 Currently, only shear processing is functional.
-The high-level API can be imported from `turban.shear`.
+The high-level API can be imported from `turban.process.shear`.

 ```
-from turban.shear import ShearProcessing
+from turban.process.shear import ShearProcessing

 # Process a level 1 dataset all the way to level 4
 p = ShearProcessing.from_atomix_netcdf("data/mss/MSS_Baltic.nc", level=1)